Vyral/base-template/_posts/2020-04-03-were-dedicated-to-keeping-you-safe-during-this-pandemic.md

 {% include youtube.html %}

-<center><em>Even though we’re living through an unprecedented time, we can still help serve your real estate needs while adhering to health and safety guidelines.</em></center>
+<center><em>Even though we&rsquo;re living through an unprecedented time, we can still help serve your real estate needs while adhering to health and safety guidelines.</em></center>

 <br>Obviously we’re seeing unprecedented changes in our world with the COVID-19 pandemic.
 I wanted to reach out today to let you know that we’re still here. **People are still buying and selling homes**, albeit much more safely.